Float Therapy Benefits

 Exposing the skin to such highly concentrated magnesium increases the body's level of this mineral, which is used in over 300 chemical processes.
 Magnesium is especially important for the managing stress; it can calm the nervous system and help lower blood pressure.
 It is also used to relieve tension in the muscles, alleviating soft-tissue pains such as backaches, migraines, and sciatica.

-Each float pod contains approximately 10 inches of water and over 900 pounds of magnesium sulfate, a magnesium-based salt.
+Each float pod contains approximately 10 inches of water and about 1000 pounds of magnesium sulfate, a magnesium-based salt.
 This high salt concentration makes the water more dense than our bodies, allowing us to effortlessly float on the surface.
 Floating takes pressure off of our joints, realigns and lengthens the skeleton, and brings blood flow to injured areas.

 When you float you're exposed to no light, no sound, no temperature gradient, and no physical pressure.
 Think of your smart phone.
 While it can run several programs simultaneously, the more apps that are open, the slower and less efficient the phone becomes.
 Our bodies work the same way: reducing the amount of stimuli we’re exposed to is like closing an app, freeing up more power to run everything else.